 So, it takes new techniques and advancing technology to make it happen.

 Here, the black circle in the center of the image is part of the observing and analyzing effort to block the blinding light of the star, and thus make the planets visible.
 Four planets more massive than Jupiter can be seen orbiting the young star HR 8799 in a composite of sorts; it includes images taken over seven years at the W.M.
 Keck observatory in Hawaii.

 The images were initially captured by Dr. Christian Marois of the National Research Council of Canada’s Herzberg Institute of Astrophysics.
 The movie animation was put together by Jason Wang, part of the Berkeley arm of the Nexus for Exoplanet System Science (NExSS), a NASA-sponsored group formed to encourage interdisciplinary exoplanet science.

 The star, HR 8799, has continually played a pioneering role in the evolution of direct imaging of exoplanets.
 In 2008, the Marois group announced discovery of three of the four HR 8799 planets using direct imaging for the first time.
-On that same day a different team announced the direct imaging of a planet orbiting the star Fomalhaut, below.

 First Exoplanet Directly Imaged